seahyinghang8/asst3/cloud_readme.md

   4. Build and run the starter code as indicated by the assignment handout. __Note:__ you need to change  REF_LIB in the MakeFile's so that it points to the cloud reference binary.

-__Please Don't Forget to SHUT DOWN your isntances when you're done with your work for the day!__
+__Please Don't Forget to SHUT DOWN your instances when you're done with your work for the day!__